Nic Sadler: Photographer

+A series of pictures by SHSadler of Daft Punk were published by Triple J Magazine in May 2013, as part of the promotion for Random Access Memories.

+The Fresh Meat series of pictures began as an editorial commission about make-up, morphing into a commentary about cultural beauty standards.
+It was rejected by the commissioner then published in their sister magazine Schön!.
+In 2020 the images won Gold and 1st Place prizes at the TIFA (Tokyo International Foto Awards).

+In 2025 the Bad Wolfy image from the Fresh Meat series was used on the cover of Phoebe Stuckes novel Dead Animals.
+Images from Fresh Meat were used in the French art text book Instants Français.

+The Fresh Meat images have been referenced numerous times in popular culture, including music videos for Middle Child by J Cole and Gnarly by Katseye, a poster for the movie Fresh, in promotion and in the set design of the tv show Comedy Central Roast - Netherlands and in unlicensed merchandizing by the influencer Emma Chamberlain.

 Inventor

-Sadler formed the company Chemical Wedding in 2007 with Toby Evetts and Simon Reeves, was formed in 2007 to produce software tools for filmmakers on the newly established iOS platform.
+Sadler formed the company Chemical Wedding in 2007 with Toby Evetts and Simon Reeves, to produce software tools for filmmakers on the newly established iOS platform.
 Helios, an early Apple iOS application for filmmakers to pre-visualise the effect of sunlight on locations and people, was released in 2008.
 This was followed by the release of Artemis Digital Directors Viewfinder in 2009, the first digital directors viewfinder on a mobile phone platform.

 In 2016 Chemical Wedding began production of the Artemis Prime, a hybrid hardware / digital director's Lens finder system.
 The system is in wide use, notably by camera operator Jim McConkey with cinematographer David Mullen on the television series The Marvelous Mrs. Maisel.

 Sadler & his partners at Chemical Wedding were awarded both an Emmy and the British Society of Cinematographers Bert Easey awards for the development of Artemis and Helios.

 From 2017 to 2024 Sadler was Consultant to Caldwell, an optics company based in Glendale, California, in their production of the Chameleon Anamorphic motion picture lenses, used on the production on The Mandalorian from Disney Studios.